Financial-Times/kmt-utilities/README.md

 [TBD - when new tests are implemented]

 ## Deployment
-This component has been created to be included throughout other KAT components.
+This module has been created to be included throughout other KAT modules.

-### How to update a repo that uses the component to the new version
+### How to update a repo that uses the module to the new version
 If you want to update connected components with the latest version, you need to follow the following steps:
-1. Create a new repository release on gitHub.
-Please follow naming convention of previous releases.
+1. Create a new repository release on GitHub.
+Please follow the naming convention of previous releases.
 2. Go to `package.json` file of the component you want to update, and change `"kmt-utilities"` dependency version to the [newly released one](https://github.com/Financial-Times/kmt-utilities/releases).

 The following KAT components are currently using `kmt-utilities`: